keithmarcel/skillsync-beta/docs/features/PRE_ASSESSMENT_FEATURES.md

   created_at TIMESTAMP DEFAULT NOW()
 );

--- Add proficiency threshold to jobs
+-- Add dual proficiency thresholds to jobs
 ALTER TABLE jobs
-ADD COLUMN IF NOT EXISTS proficiency_threshold INTEGER DEFAULT 90;
+ADD COLUMN IF NOT EXISTS display_threshold INTEGER DEFAULT 90, ADD COLUMN IF NOT EXISTS visibility_threshold INTEGER DEFAULT 85;

 -- Track user assessment submissions (if using Option A) CREATE TABLE assessment_submissions (